davidmwatson/videostreaming/README.md

 [2] Peirce JW (2009) Generating stimuli for neuroscience using PsychoPy.
 Front.
 Neuroinform.
 2:10. doi:10.3389/neuro.11.010.2008

 [3] Cutone, M. D. & Wilcox, L. M. (2018).
 PsychXR (Version 0.1.4) [Software].
 Available from https://github.com/mdcutone/psychxr

+## Acknowledgements
+This work was funded by a Leverhulme Trust grant (RPG-2016-077) as part of a wider project researching the timescales of multi-sensory recalibration.